 Dopamine turns addicts into dopamine zombies.
 I’ve seen the eyes of geniuses and dolts glaze over when dopamine is being discussed.

 Understanding how powerful dopamine is changes everything.
 We wouldn’t let out-of-control junkies destroy the environment but it’s fine for money/power/esteem addict to wreak havoc to score the same dopamine that junkies trigger with heroin.
 Even crack addicts understand that it’s insane to destroy their lives for a drug they can’t resist yet countless millions piss their lives away mindlessly chasing a brain chemical triggered by expectations of increasing safety, power, acceptance, approval, attention, status, and money.

 I suspect you’re making the mistake of projecting your open-mindedness and lack of fear onto scientists (which is admirable).
 Dopamine is about expectation and it appears there’s a dearth of scientists willing to risk the anticipated backlash of research that exposes their peers’ addictions.
-First off, I doubt that a study looking into the possibility that the individuals approving the funding are addicted to dopamine-induced psychological needs would find funding.
+First off, I doubt that a study looking into the possibility that the individuals approving the funding are addicted to dopamine-induced psychological needs would find backing.
 And, if a brave researcher did persevere, it’s a sure thing that any results that threatened dopamine flow would either be ignored or attacked from inside and outside the scientific establishment.